btcpayserver/woocommerce-greenfield-plugin/readme.txt

 == Frequently Asked Questions ==

+Q: Why are there no fees?
+A: We don't process your payments so we can't charge any fees.
+You need to run your own BTCPay Server (or use a 3rd party host).
+BTCPay Server enables you to process the payments yourself without any middlemen.
+For more information look at our website [btcpayserver.org](https://btcpayserver.org).

 You'll find extensive documentation and answers to many of your questions on [BTCPay for WooCommerce V2 docs](https://docs.btcpayserver.org/WooCommerce) and on [BTCPay for WooCommerce integrations FAQ](https://docs.btcpayserver.org/FAQ/Integrations/#woocommerce-faq).

 == Screenshots ==